June 13, 2024

 In this case, the investors would first be reimbursed for their initial $5 million investment (2x preference).
 The remaining proceeds would then be distributed proportionally among all.

-What is a preference stack?
+What is a Preference Stack?

 The order in which different classes of investors receive their share of proceeds during a liquidity event is referred to as a preference stack.
 This is an essential aspect in determining which class would take priority during payouts.